-While feather mattress toppers aren’t very supportive, all-foam mattress toppers are, but they’re plush and provide a “cloud-like” feel similar to a hotel mattress.
+While feather mattress toppers aren’t very supportive, all-foam mattress toppers are.
+Yet their supportive feel doesn’t necessarily mean they’re firm, as they can be quite plush and provide a “cloud-like” feel similar to a hotel mattress.

 Place Extra Pillows to Your Bed

-Hotels always have lots of pillows on their beds—there are usually four standard rectangle pillows and then several decorative pillows.
+Hotels always have lots of pillows on their beds—there are usually four standard rectangle pillows and then several decorative pillows, though there are many ways to arrange pillows.
 Not only do the extra pillows look nice, but they give sleepers the option to use a second pillow under their legs or between their knees for added comfort.